Red Fox

 Todd (Male) – Estimated Birthdate February 26, 2021

-*Our red foxes were injured as kits, surviving as a result of professional rehabilitation.
-The Utica Zoo is privileged to provide a home for these rescued animals, who now receive dedicated care to accommodate their physical and visual impairments.*
+*Our red fox was injured as a kit, surviving as a result of professional rehabilitation.
+The Utica Zoo is privileged to provide a home for this rescued animal, who now receives dedicated care to accommodate his physical and visual impairments.*

 About Red Foxes: